-The kitchen is fully equipped with electric double oven, washer/dryer, dishwasher, fridge/freezer and gas hob.
+The kitchen is fully equipped with electric double oven, washing machine, dishwasher, fridge/freezer and gas hob.

 The main bedroom has a king bed, views overlooking the Grand Union Canal and two double full height wardrobes.
 The en suite bathroom has a bath and electric shaver point.